MicrosoftDocs/azure-docs/articles/dns/dns-delegate-domain-azure-dns.md

 ---
 title: 'Tutorial: Host your domain in Azure DNS'
-description: In this tutorial, you learn how to configure Azure DNS to host your DNS zones.
+description: In this tutorial, you learn how to configure Azure DNS to host your DNS zones using Azure portal.
 services: dns
 author: rohinkoul
 ms.service: dns